Atlanta Wrongful Death Lawyer

 How Long Do I Have To Pursue Compensation Through a Georgia Wrongful Death Claim?

-Georgia law establishes a two-year timeframe in which you can seek compensation for the wrongful death of a loved one.
+In Georgia, there is typically a two-year timeframe in which you can seek compensation for the wrongful death of a loved one.
 The statute of limitations begins to run on the date of their death.
 If they survived their injuries for some time – days, months, or years – the clock on your legal claim doesn’t start to tick until they pass away.

 You must file your claim by the second anniversary of their passing.
 Once the statute of limitations runs out, you give up the right to pursue compensation from those at fault.